Can Guinea Pigs Eat Celery?

 Can I feed Guinea Pig Pups Celery?

+It takes a few weeks for pups to move onto a whole food diet.
+Vets recommend that you stick to a pellet diet for the first few months of the Guinea pig’s life.
 During this time, the pig is developing its immune and digestive systems, and an optimal diet is best for the healthy development of your piggy.

 Can Guinea Pigs Safely Eat Celery – Key Takeaways